 If You have Bats in Your House

-If a bat is present in your home and you cannot rule out the possibility of exposure, leave the bat alone and contact the animal control officer at the police department for assistance.
+If a bat is present in your home and you cannot rule out the possibility of exposure, leave the bat alone and contact Rhode Island Department of Environmental Management Fish and Wildlife at 401-789-0281 for assistance.

-If you cannot reach a licensed professional to catch a bat HEALTH recommends:
+If you cannot reach a licensed professional to catch a bat RIDOH recommends:

 - Put on leather gloves and slowly approach the bat when it lands.